Strict type-II blowup in harmonic map flow: Introduction

-With $\alpha = 1,$ the bound (\ref{stricttypeII}) is best known from the rotationally symmetric setting.
-Angenent, Hulshof, and Matano \cite{angenenthulshofmatano} proved that the finite-time blowup first constructed by Chang, Ding, and Ye \cite{changdingye} occurs with rate $\lambda(t) = o(T - t).$ Raphael and Schweyer \cite{raphaelschweyer} determined a large set of rotationally symmetric maps that blow up under (\ref{hm}) with the precise rate $\lambda(t) \sim \frac{T - t}{|\ln T - t |^2};$ they also proved in this context that the body map is $W^{2,2},$ hence $C^\beta$ for each $\beta < 1.$\footnote{This also follows from the main theorem of \cite{songwaldron}.} Davila, Del Pino, and Wei \cite{daviladelpinowei} constructed a larger set of examples which blow up at the same rate, with continuous body map.
+The strict type-II bound (with $\alpha = 1$) is most familiar from the rotationally symmetric setting.
+Angenent, Hulshof, and Matano \cite{angenenthulshofmatano} proved that the finite-time blowup first constructed by Chang, Ding, and Ye \cite{changdingye} occurs with rate $\lambda(t) = o(T - t).$ Raphael and Schweyer \cite{raphaelschweyer} determined a large set of rotationally symmetric initial data that blows up under (\ref{hm}) with the precise rate

+They also proved in this context that the body map is $W^{2,2},$ hence $C^\beta$ for each $\beta < 1.$\footnote{This also follows from the main theorem of \cite{songwaldron}.} Davila, Del Pino, and Wei \cite{daviladelpinowei} produced a larger set of examples with blowup rate (\ref{raphaelschweyerblowuprate}), whose body maps are continuous by construction.

+In another direction, Topping \cite{toppingholder} proved continuity of the body map if the Dirichlet energy is H\"older continuous as a function of time.
+One step in the proof was to establish that the strict type-II bound (\ref{stricttypeII}) follows from this assumption (see \cite[Lemma 2.2]{toppingholder}).
+Hence, the strict type-II bound with arbitrary exponent has appeared in previous work, although a much stronger assumption was required to obtain continuity of the body map.

-Accordingly, all known examples of strict type-II blowup have continuous body map.
-On the other hand, the only known example with discontinuous body map, due to Topping, fails to be strictly type-II---see \cite{toppingwindingbehavior}, Theorem 1.14e.
+Accordingly, the known examples of strict type-II blowup all have continuous body maps.
+On the other hand, the only known example with discontinuous body map, due to Topping, fails to be strictly type-II---see \cite[Theorem 1.14e]{toppingwindingbehavior}.
 Our main theorem confirms the implication, as follows.